-Consider this Your Invitation to a Special Doll's Tea Party - A Dark Short Story
+An Invitation to a Special Doll's Tea Party - a Dark Short Story

 The perfect place setting for a tea party.

 "Carrie, what will I do?
 Momma's having another one of her tea parties today.
 I've got to wear that scratchy ol' blue dress with the big, wide ribbon and those horrible, pinchy shoes.
 You know, the ones I hate.
 Why do I have to go to some dumb ol' party with a bunch of dull ol' ladies, anyway?"

 Laurel sat on the edge of her bed, bare feet dangling, toes wiggling.
 A breeze gently lifted the pink gingham curtains at her window and just as gently ruffled her curly, brown hair, the scent of lilacs lingering.
 Pushing her hair away from her face with a sigh, she leaned closer to hear her companion's comments.

 "What did you say, Carrie?
 You want to go to the tea party?
 I sure don't see why.
 We have to sit up straight in the chair, then we have to hold the cup like this."